camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 #### How to get there

-You will port-forward the `Zeebe Gateway` in the surviving region to the local host to interact with the Gateway.
+You are going to port-forward the `Zeebe Gateway` in the surviving region to the local host to interact with the Gateway.

 The following alternatives to port-forwarding are possible: